St. Charles Winery is granted Washington's first post-Prohibition winery permit after the manufacture of wine is legalized on March 22, 1933.

 Adam Eckert arrived on Stretch Island in 1889, 17 years after Evans planted his first vines.
 Eckert came to the island in a roundabout manner; he was en route from New York "to engage in the grape industry in California" ("California Knows ...") but came via Puget Sound to visit a friend who had recently settled on Stretch Island.
 Eckert looked around and canceled his California plans.
 "Eckert saw how well grapes were growing on Evans' property and promptly bought land on the north side of the island.
 There he gradually and scientifically experimented with many varieties of grapes until he developed the distinctive Island Belle grape" ("Stretch Island ...").
 For the next 30-plus years, the Eckert Fruit Company produced grape juice, and fresh grapes packed in oval, 6-pound wooden baskets, for markets in Tacoma, Seattle, Shelton, and Olympia.

 Charles Somers Jr. moved to Seattle from Pennsylvania in 1903 and soon joined his father in the real estate business.
-They specialized in retirement and waterfront property, and in 1918, the year after Lambert Evans died, Somers purchased 40 acres on Stretch Island from his widow.
+They specialized in retirement and waterfront property, and in 1918, the year after Lambert Evans died, Somers purchased 40 acres on Stretch Island from Evans's widow.
 The property was covered with Island Belle vines, and before long Walter Eckert, son of Adam, had convinced Charles Somers that grapes were a going concern.
 Partnering with his brother, Frank Somers, Charles quickly built Somers Brothers into a thriving grape business.
 In November 1921 they shipped a ton and a half of fresh Island Belles to San Francisco, a watershed moment for Washington grape growers.
 "I don't know how far this will develop," Somers told The Seattle Times, "but we do know that California can't produce a grape of the quality of the Island Belle.
 The Island Belle has qualities not found in any other grape" ("California Knows ...").

 Bountiful Stretch Island